bronsenivulich/tutor-quiz-clone/README.md

 ## Installing
-After clone repo, use following command to create your own virtualenv.
+After installing the repository, use following command to create your own virtualenv.
 On mac or Linux:
 ```
 $ virtualenv env